duhyuncho1994/BA2025DUCHO/README.md

 ### Membership Query
 #### Lstar
-- Since MQ is performed for all R, E combinations, it requires relatively more MQ than TTT by updating the entire Observation table.
+- Since MQ is performed for all R, E combinations(Performing extensive queries to fill observation table), it requires relatively more MQ than TTT by updating the entire Observation table.
 MQ occurs as many times as the number of Rows x Cols.
 #### TTT
 - On the other hand, the MQ number is relatively low for TTT because only the comparisons necessary to distinguish between states are performed based on the discriminator.

 ### Equivalence Query
 #### Lstar
-- After constructing the hypothesis DFA, if a new state is added to R, a Counterexample is requested.
-Therefore, in most cases for Lstar, the number of EQs is equal to or lower than the number of states.
+- After constructing the hypothesis DFA, a counterexample is required only when the number of states increases due to the addition of a new state to R. Therefore, in the case of Lstar, in most cases, the number of EQs is less than or equal to the number of states.
 #### TTT
 - However, in case of TTT, especially in the case of DFA with complex structure, EQ is frequently performed for refinement whenever a discrimination failure occurs, because if a discrimination failure occurs, EQ is requested again and again to obtain a new Counterexample in order to find a discriminator between states.